 The workshop aims to increase understanding and improve weather and climate models that are used by meteorologists and climate scientists around the world.

-The workshop is being organised by the Working Group on Numerical Experimentation (WGNE), which is part of the World Meteorological Organization (WMO), and will look at any timescale from short range NWP (numerical weather prediction) through to multi-centennial climate simulations.
+The workshop is being organised by the 4th WGNE workshop on systematic errors in weather and climate models (WGNE), which is part of the World Meteorological Organization (WMO), and will look at any timescale from short range NWP (numerical weather prediction) through to multi-centennial climate simulations.
 This aim of looking across timescales fits closely with the Met Office's unified modelling approach, developed over many years.

 The workshop will explore the areas of:

 - Tropical processes such as convective processes, El Nino Southern Oscillation and tropical cyclones

 - Mid-latitude processes such as the evolution of depressions and anticyclones, storm tracks and blocking

 - Clouds, aerosols and radiation

 - Land surface processes

 Keith Williams, Met Office Manager of Model Evaluation and chair of the workshop, said: "There have been significant improvements in climate and weather models in recent years.
 It is hoped that, with help and expertise from influential speakers around the World, this workshop will provide a greater understanding and further improve model performance."